brendanmetzger/ledger/README.md

 # Pedagogy
 A way to Organize my teaching materials,  students and  assignments.

+Some things to consider.
+- cron must be turned on before the start of the semester
+- since files come from everywhere, mind the line endings `git config --global core.autocrlf input`

 ## todo
 - [x] add date to emails
 - [x] student preview for practice notes